anikChandraDeb/Task_Management_System/README.md

 ## Installation
 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Set up environment variables for database and authentication settings.
+3. Set up environment variables for database and authentication settings in config.js file.
 4. Run the application with `npm start`.

 ## License